RoboCop 2 (video game): Reception

 The Amiga version received praise for its graphics and sound, but some reviewers criticized its lack of originality.
 Raze called it "challenging and extremely well presented" and noted the "especially addictive" puzzle sections.
 The One, reviewing the Amiga version, considered the game to be an improvement over its predecessor, particularly for its platform-based gameplay.
 However, The One noted that the game omitted several notable sequences from the film.
 CU Amiga praised the "addictive" gameplay and called RoboCop 2 "the best licensed product" of 1990.
 Maff Evans of Amiga Format criticized the difficult controls, but praised the gameplay, calling it "enjoyable".
 Amiga Power also criticized the controls, while Amiga Computing criticized the game's difficulty.
 Computer and Video Games, reviewing the Amiga and ZX Spectrum versions, noted the difficult gameplay as well.

 The One also reviewed the arcade version of RoboCop 2 in 1991, calling it "an uninspired follow-up to the original arcade smash.
 A few bells and whistles have been added, but although the sprites are bigger than last time out, the overall graphic quality is lower."
 The One furthermore expresses that "You'd have to be a real fan to get much out of this."

 The Atari ST version received praise for its graphics and sound, as did the ZX Spectrum version.
 Crash praised the ZX Spectrum version for its various gameplay styles, stating that they make RoboCop 2 "one of the few games actually worth the asking price!"
 Crash concluded that the game was "fast, furious, addictive and a hell of a lot of fun to play!"
 Your Sinclair, reviewing the ZX Spectrum version, considered the game to be better than its predecessor, noting larger levels and stating that the game was "one of the best film conversions Ocean have ever done".

 Mean Machines praised the graphics of the Amstrad GX4000 version, but criticized the "incredibly frustrating" gameplay.
 Commodore Format praised the sound and gameplay of the Commodore 64 version, but criticized the "gaudy" graphics, stating that they lacked atmosphere.
 Nintendo Power, reviewing the NES version, noted that the character of RoboCop can be initially difficult to control.

-In Japan, Game Machine listed the arcade version of RoboCop 2 on their April 15, 1991 issue as being the twenty-fourth most-successful table arcade unit of the month.
+In Japan, Game Machine listed the arcade version of RoboCop 2 as the 24th most successful table arcade unit of April 1991.

 The ZX Spectrum version won "Best Game Overall" in the 1990 Crash Readers' Awards, after being chosen by 21 percent of the magazine's readers.
 The ZX Spectrum version also won fifth place in the 1990 Your Sinclair Readers' Awards, and by April 1991 had reached second place in UK sales behind Teenage Mutant Hero Turtles.